practicalli/blog-cryogen/content/md/posts/clojure-powered-blogging-with-cryogen.md

 ### Post header - metadata

-The start of each post is a Clojure hash-map, `{}` containing metadata for the specfic blog
+The start of each post is a Clojure hash-map, `{}` containing metadata for the specific blog

 `:title` and `:layout` are mandatory keys, the rest are optional.
 You can also define your own custom keys which can be used in the selma templates, for example `:topic`